-In selecting books and periodicals to be ordered, the Librarian and his staff obtain assistance from members of the Examining Corps. and suggestions concerning materials to be obtained are welcomed at any time.
-A monthly list of accessions is circulated to all examining groups at the beginning of each month and the books are placed on inspection in the Library for several weeks thereafter.
-Duplicate copies of books on this list, or any other pertinent book, may be ordered by Examiners for use in the groups by addressing a memorandum to the Librarian over the signature of the Primary Examiner.

-The books and trade catalogs procured for permanent assignment to the examining groups are recorded in the Library's main catalog, and copies of these books usually are available in the Library.
+In selecting books and periodicals to be ordered, the Librarian and his staff obtain assistance from members of the examining corps, and suggestions concerning materials to be obtained are welcomed at any time.
+A monthly list of accessions is circulated to all examining groups at the beginning of each month and the books are placed on inspection in the Library for one week thereafter.
+Duplicate copies of books on this list, or any other pertinent book, may be ordered by examiners for use in the groups by addressing a memorandum to the Chief Librarian via the group director and the cost code clearance officer.
+The books and trade catalogs procured for permanent assignment to the examining groups are recorded in the Library's main catalog, and copies of these books sometimes are available in the Library also.

 Technical Periodicals

 Over 1,500 technical periodicals are received.
 These include publications of many important scientific and technical societies.
-The list includes a number of titles in the design patent field and in fields of interest to non-examining areas of the Office.
+The list includes a number of titles in the design patent field and in fields of interest to non-examining

+areas of the Office.

 Most of the periodicals received by the Library are circulated to examining groups.
 Once each year the Library sends to each group a list of all titles currently circulated to them with request for suggestions for changes.
 This systematic procedure does not preclude the requesting of subscriptions for new titles at any time, and the Library itself will occasionally add new titles.
 The Library is alert to new periodical publications and it acquires sample copies which it sends to groups likely to be interested with a request for review and recommendation.

-An important part of the duties of each Examiner involves constant inspection of non-patent literature pertinent to the class or classes that he examines.
-He should fill out a form PO-250, Reproduction Order and Charge, for each item needed in connection with search in his arts.
-All information required by the order form should be given, including the name of the publication, the particular pages desired, and each class and subclass in which he desires a copy, and the order approved by the Primary Examiner.
-The order should be sent to the Document Services Branch (with the publication where possible).
+An important part of the duties of each examiner involves constant inspection of nonpatent literature pertinent to the class or classes that he examines.
+The Library has undertaken to assist in this time-consuming activity.
+In one subject area, articles are being pre-selected and classified under the U.S. system by an outside indexing service.
+In a subsection of the same subject areas, articles are being pre-selected by library staff members.
+Before addition to the search files, selections must be assigned a code number and microfilmed so that the library will have a record of search file contents and can reproduce material cited without pulling it from the files or from the library shelves.
+Before adding any non-patent literature to the files, examiners should forward the literature to the Library for the assignment of code numbers and for filming.